Euphoric/Rimworld-EccentricsAngelsFaction/README.md

  - Eccentric's Angels Faction
  - Pawns spawned by this faction are using Eccentric's Tech equipment
  - Pawns are always women
+ - Can trade for Eccentric's Tech items at bases.
+No other faction will buy or sell those.